 It’s true – social distancing can take a toll on your personal wellbeing.
 Having a four-legged friend by your side, however, can be quite the stress soother.
 Who knew?
-After a week of working from home, we spoke to our fellow pet parents here at Paws HQ about the benefits their pet has had on their wellbeing.
+After working from home, we spoke to our fellow pet parents here at Paws HQ about the benefits their pet has had on their wellbeing.

 Pets can boost our mindfulness